japer-technology/forgejo-society/FORGEJO-SOCIETY/README.md

 - Copy the forgejo-labour workflow into the repo and run it.

-- Once awake, forgejo-labour provides a command system to intelligence and society.
+- Once awake, forgejo-labour provides a command system to intelligences/societies.